Mitsubishi F-X: F-X program and international collaboration

 In March 2017, Japan and U.K. signed an agreement to explore the possibility on co-developing a future fighter jet.
 By March 2018, a MoD representative has stated that the Japanese government is deciding whether to develop the F-X domestically, through joint-development, or develop it based on an existing fighter design.
 At the time the Japanese government sent out proposals to the U.S. and U.K., seeking out their participation in the project.
 Boeing, Lockheed Martin, BAE Systems and Northrop Grumman have responded to the proposal.
 It is reported that Boeing offered an upgraded fighter based on their F-15, while similarly BAE systems offered their Eurofighter Typhoon.
 Lockheed Martin proposed a F-22/35 hybrid fighter while also offering Japan the majority of the work in developing and producing the fighter.
 Northrop Grumman has expressed interest in joining the project; with speculation that a modernized YF-23 might be offered to Japan.
 Japan and U.K. have also further explored the possibility on collaborating the F-X project with the Tempest project to some capacity.

 By October 2018, the MoD has begun to rule out the possibility of developing a fighter based on existing designs.
 Boeing's F-15 and BAE Systems' Eurofighter Typhoon reportedly failed to meet the ministry's requirements.
 Lockheed Martin's hybridized stealth fighter was also met with doubt due to its expensive price, as well as uncertainties that the U.S. would allow the sale given the export ban on the F-22.
 One report indicated that the hybrid fighter could cost as high as $177 million per aircraft.

 In early February 2019, the MoD announced that a 'Japan-led' Future Fighter program will be initiated, with collaboration with foreign defense contractors still being an option.
 The announcement further enforces that plans to develop or locally produce existing foreign-made fighter jets has been ruled out.
 Furthermore, the program will prioritize domestic industries to develop and produce the stealth fighter.
-The program will occur between 2019–2023 in line with the MoD's Mid-Term Defense Program and will take 15 years to complete; around the time when the F-2 begins to retire.
+The program will occur between 2019 and 2023 in line with the MoD's Mid-Term Defense Program and will take 15 years to complete; around the time when the F-2 begins to retire.
 The MoD prioritized five key aspects for the program's development: